 Type 1 diabetes precedes high blood sugar level in the bloodstream, results in heavy thirst, dry mouth and excessive urination cause dehydration.
 Due to dehydration, the body loses much of the water that leads to uncontrolled weight loss.

 The cells get deprived of energy due to a lack of insulin to process body glucose.
-Therefore, the body seeks an alternative energy source and the liver starts to secrete ketones in the blood.
-They are acidic in nature when their level rises up in the bloodstream, it causes ketoacidosis, which can cause severe health issues like heart diseases, affects nervous or coma may lead to the death of the person.
+Therefore, the body seeks for an alternative energy source and the liver starts to secrete ketones in the blood.
+They are acidic when their level rises in the bloodstream, it causes ketoacidosis, which can cause severe health issues like heart diseases, affects nervous or coma may lead to the death of the person.

 Other Symptoms of Type 1 Diabetes

 There may issue of confusion and shaking, abdominal pain, less often the loss of consciousness and smelly or rapid breath.

 The other symptoms of high blood sugar or type 1 diabetes are, increase in hunger, nausea, vomiting, weakens the body (fatigue), eyesight problem, skin infection or infection in tract urinary tract or vagina and heavy breathing or respiratory problem (Kussmaul).